Posted August 28th, 2015 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More.

 Claudia Escareño-Clark explores the impact that assimilation and being an immigrant have had and how this will impact her work with clients. …

-Posted February 7th, 2014 by & filed under Featured, Student Reflections and Updates, Top News.
+Posted February 7th, 2014 by & filed under Consciousness & Mindfulness, Student & Alumni Stories.

 What I have learned at Southwestern College is that each quarter brings with it new experiences.
 Sometimes they are wrapped in neat little packages with cute little bows, and sometimes whatever I receive I’d like to send back and pretend it was addressed to someone else.
 That being said, sometimes the most painful experiences lead…

-Posted December 11th, 2013 by & filed under Featured, Student Reflections and Updates, Top News, Where Do Southwestern College Grads Work?.
+Posted December 11th, 2013 by & filed under Student & Alumni Stories, Where do SWC Grads Work.

 "My clients are the best of my teachers, and I am forever grateful to them." - Karen Wennberg